Charles Henry Allan Bennett: Death

-Clifford Bax's recounts his meeting of Bennett in 1918 "His face was the most significant that I had ever seen" that one could both sense the twisting and scoring from years of physical suffering, and a "lifetime of meditation upon universal love" these grave rise to the most remarkable impression.
-"Above all, at the moment of meeting" Bennett emanated a tender shimmering unwavering "psychic sunlight" that was a halo to his persona.
+Clifford Bax recounts his meeting of Bennett in 1918: "His face was the most significant that I had ever seen" that one could both sense the twisting and scoring from years of physical suffering, and a "lifetime of meditation upon universal love" these gave rise to the most remarkable impression.
+"Above all, at the moment of meeting", Bennett emanated a tender shimmering unwavering "psychic sunlight" that was a halo to his persona.

-It was clear by early March 1922 Allan Bennett was deteriorating rapidly.
+It was clear by early March 1922 that Allan Bennett was deteriorating rapidly.
 The suffering was plain even for others to see.
 Charles Alwis Hewavitharana and in all likelihood Cassius Pereira continued to support Bennett in his final days at 90 Eccles Road, Clapham Junction, London.
 Allan Bennett died on his native English soil at the age of 50, on 9 March 1923.
 Hewavitarana cabled the necessary funds for his grave in Morden Cemetery in South London.
 Christmas Humphreys recalls the event:

 Lifelong friend and Buddhist writer, Cassius Pereira, wrote:

 Paul Brunton, in 1941, shared that Allan Bennett had "stimulated me spiritually and quickened my dawning determination to decipher the profound enigma of life".
 Brunton recounts his respect and honour for Bennett, leaving us with his thanks for:

 Tilak S. Fernando on 'United Kingdom Buddhist Day' in 1997 ends his speech paying homage to Venerable Ananda Metteyya's legacy: